Welcome to the Suffolk Adoption Agency

 Forthcoming information events

 Information Events are a useful way to find out more about adopting a Suffolk child and are the best place to start after contacting us.
 These events are based in Ipswich and run from 17:30 to 19:30.
-We currently have the following dates available, with more to follow throughout 2014:
+We currently have the following dates available:

 You can book onto these events and future courses online after registering on our Parenting Channel, details of which can be found on our 'Further information and useful links' page.